-YEARBOOK (#17000200) Available to 8th grade students
+YEARBOOK (#17000200)

 This is a full year elective course offered to 8th grade students.
 Students will gain skills in the following areas: page design, advanced publishing techniques, copy writing, editing, and photography while producing a creative, innovative yearbook which records STMS memories and events.
 There is an emphasis on journalism skills in this class.
 Students will gain useful, real-world skills in time management, marketing, teamwork, and design principles.
 To apply, students must apply with a writing sample and picture design.